Winnipeg Art Gallery: Partnerships

 WAG@ThePark at the Assiniboine Park Pavilion.
 In 2016, the museum and the park's conservancy entered a partnership that saw the museum curate exhibitions at the pavilion.

-In June 2016, the museum opened a retail space, known as WAG@The Forks, in an effort to promote and sell Inuit art at The Forks.
-The retail space was the result of a partnership formed between the Government of Nunavut, and the Winnipeg Art Gallery.
 In September 2016, the museum, and the Assiniboine Park Conservancy opened WAG@ThePark at the Assiniboine Park Pavilion.
 WAG@ThePark was opened as a partnership between the Winnipeg Art Gallery and the Assiniboine Park Conservancy, which saw the museum curate exhibitions in the building.
 Most of the works from the exhibitions at WAG@ThePark is from the Conservancy's collection, although some Inuit works from the museum's permanent collection were also exhibited at the pavilion.